Shehnai

-The shehnai is a musical instrument from the Indian subcontinent.
+The shehnai (also spelled shenai) is a musical instrument from South Asia.
 It is made of wood, with a double reed at one end and a metal or wooden flared bell at the other end.
-It was one of the nine instruments found in the royal court.
+It was one of the nine instruments found in the Mughal royal court.
 The shehnai is similar to South India's nadaswaram.

 Characteristics

 This tubular instrument gradually broadens towards the lower end.
 It usually has between six and nine holes.
 It employs one set of quadruple reeds, making it a quadruple reed woodwind.
 To master the instrument, the musician must employ various and intricate embouchure and fingering techniques.

 The shehnai has a range of two octaves, from the A below middle C to the A one line above the treble clef (A3 to A5 in scientific pitch notation).
 A shehnai is often but not always made with a body of wood or bamboo and a flared metal end.